-- Richard Deter (1999–present) comes from the University of North Alabama, where he was Chief of Police prior to coming to UNT.
+- Richard Deter (1999–2015) comes from the University of North Alabama, where he was Chief of Police prior to coming to UNT.
 Since his arrival, several important developments have come about.
 New transportation systems, parking database system, K9 programs, and the new Sullivant Public Safety Center are among them.
 Chief Deter is a major proponent of continuing education, professional training, building partnerships with campus departments and outside agencies, and fully supports all of his staff in these endeavors.

 At the inception of the Police Department, the office was first located in a room in Terrill Hall.
 It wasn't much longer until the department was given its own facility.
 The department's first home of its own was modest quarters at 1601 W. Hickory next to the A-Frame fraternity house Tau Kappa Epsilon.
 The buildings, an old house (used by CID and storage) and a cinderblock structure at the rear, had previously been a nine-room dormitory and boarding house.